When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-It’s even easier for those who a prone to gambling addiction to losing control of their bankroll if they bet on multiple sports.
+It’s even easier for those who are prone to gambling addiction and to losing control of their bankroll if they bet on multiple sports.
 It is easier than ever to place bets on sports, so those who want to gamble, will at the end of the day.

 Does this sound like you or someone you know?
 If so, make sure you ease yourself into the sports betting world.
 Place a small number of bets and don’t risk a large chunk of your bankroll.
 Always be cognizant of your bankroll and losses, and set stop limits so that you don’t go over your personal constraints.